 4. Analyze high-cardinality metrics

-In Prometheus, high cardinality refers to an unusually large number of time series.
-This is typically caused by too many label combinations for a metric, often due to storing divergent values in a label.
+In Prometheus, high cardinality refers to an unusually large number of time series, typically caused by too many label combinations for a metric.
+This often happens when divergent values such as user IDs are stored in a label.

 The page provides statistics for time series and labels: